-Animal cruelty is well documented.
-You only have to turn on the TV to watch ‘Animal Cops Houston’ or open the newspapers to see of chicken abuse in factory farming or pet dogs being round up for consumption in China.
-Yet, what about in tourism?
-Opening our eyes to the suffering of animals in tourism is a growing concern.
-So, what can you do to be more aware and prevent it?
+Animal cruelty is becoming much better documented.
+You only have to turn on the TV to watch ‘Animal Cops Houston‘ or open the newspapers to see of cow, pig and chicken abuse in factory farming or pet dogs being round up for consumption in China.
+Yet, tourism seems to lag behind.
+This post is all about how you can avoid it when you travel.

 Wild animals have no place in captivity